badprogrammer99/Portugal-COVID-Daily-Table/README.md

 # Portugal COVID Daily Table Server

-An extension of the original Portugal COVID Daily Table script, now running 24/7 on a dedicated server.
+An extension of the original Portugal COVID Daily Table command-line program, programmed using the Spring Boot framework.

 Available endpoints: